dgor82/dgor82.github.io/style_guide_code.md

 I have come to the conclusion that there is no need for using immutability for locally scoped, private collections which are not passed to other modules and where there is no chance of multi-threaded / shared access (e.g. in single threaded code within a object scoped within a single function invocation).
 This description may well fit a large majority of collections in a code base.

-In all other cases, I use immutable collections (with a suitable selection regarding the three immutability aspects described above).
+In all other cases, I use immutable collections (covering an appropriate selection from the three immutability aspects described above).
 Examples where it's especially relevant are:
-- when passing collections across module/class boundaries and Snapshot Semantics are desirable (for easier reasoning about code etc.)
+- when passing collections across module/class boundaries and 'Snapshot Semantics' are thus desirable
 - when there is a chance for multi-threaded access without any synchronisation
 - when representing events from an Event Sourcing datastore
-- when efficient equality comparisons are needed (computed hash codes can simply be cached)
+- when efficient equality comparisons are needed (once computed hash codes can simply be cached)